gitter-badger/pelm/readme.markdown

 $ ./script/package.sh init OS
 </pre>

-which OS is one of linux, mac, win, that's all you need to do to use PELM!
+which OS is one of linux, mac, win(not test), that's all you need to do to use PELM!

 **IMPORT NOES**: the PELM using init.el to load everything, delete or move your .emacs file somewhere  before try PELM.

+## TODO

+* added a bat file for windows